AuchenDevs/MC-SPEED-UP/README.md

 # MC-SPEED-UP
-Script that speed up your minecraft changing the config
+Script that speed up your Minecraft changing the config

+Features:
+  - Speed up Minecraft (More fps)
+  - Enable Full Gamma
+  - Disable "Press E to open inventory"
+  - Backup your Minecraft config

+To-do:
+  - Optimise Options_of
+  - Better GUI
+  - Something more I can think when programming it